thierr26/thierr26_personal_notes_sphinx_sources/source/debian_base_install.rst

   gpg --keyserver keyring.debian.org --recv F41D30342F3546695F65C66942468F4009EA8AC3

-A new attempt to check the signature with ``gpg --verify SHA512SUMS.sign`` now produces a line like ``gpg: Good signature from "Debian Testing CDs Automatic Signing Key <debian-cd@lists.debian.org>"``.
+A new attempt to check the signature with ``gpg --verify SHA512SUMS.sign`` now produces a line like

+| gpg: Good signature from "Debian Testing CDs Automatic Signing Key <debian-cd@lists.debian.org>"

 The final steps consisted in extracting the files from the firmware archive (``tar xvzf firmware.tar.gz``) and copy all the files with ``.deb`` extension